princebhagat08/Quiz-App/README.md

 # QuizApp

-Quiz application for the assignment given for position of Flutter Developer Intern
+Quiz application: A freelance project for a coaching center.

 ## Tasks
 <p>